 apparent bias or interest in the outcome of the investigation.

 offender objects to the appointment of an investigator, on the basis or bias or

-conflict of interest, the Deputy Director of Education will appoint another
+conflict of interest, Human Resources will appoint another

 - notify the alleged offender of the

 complaint and provide the alleged offender with information concerning the